-5. Processing of the Consumers order which is paid upon the receipt occurs instantly and the processing of an order paid by a bank transfer or electronic payment platform occurs after the payment reaches the Seller accounts, which should happen within 30 days after placing the order, unless the Consumer was unable to do so through no fault of his own and informed the Seller.
+5. Processing of the Consumers order which is by a bank transfer or electronic payment platform occurs after the payment reaches the Seller accounts, which should happen within 30 days after placing the order, unless the Consumer was unable to do so through no fault of his own and informed the Seller.

-6. Available payment methods include: payment upon delivery, online bank transfer to:
+6. Available payment methods include: online bank transfer to:

 EPPRAM Sp. z o.o., ul.
 Hoża 1/6, 00-528 Warsaw, mbank: 96 1140 2004 0000 3102 7952 9500., SWIFT code (for international bank transfers): BREXPLPWMBK, reference: Name, Surname and Order Number, PayPal (a list of banks and payment cards on the website: www.paypal.com

 Online bank transfers/card payments in the Store are served by Blue Media.
 Cards accepted: Visa, Visa Electron, MasterCard, MasterCard Electronic, Maestro.

 7. Conclusion of the contract with the Client occurs at the moment of receiving the order by the Seller, where the Client is informed within 48 hours from placing the order.